 I used to prop up poster board behind my cakes and it worked…kind of.
 But five years ago (ten too late lol) I finally bit the bullet and spent 100.00 on 4 vinyl back drops from Sugar High.
 I’m sure there are other options out there now but these still look brand new and have been a complete game changer for me (just take a look at my IG feed for proof 😜).

 2. Learning.
 I would have looooved it if craftsy/bluprint had been around when I started.
 YouTube has lots of fantastic content, but it can take forever to find creators you trust to offer quality and be worth your time.
-I have purchased several craftsy classes (if you google discounts on any particular one, often the teacher has a code you can use) and they have all been good value.
+I have purchased several craftsy classes and they have all been good value.
 Recently they’ve changed the model to a subscription service, and if I was starting out now, I would tell myself to sign up and watch everything!
+It’s really amazingly inexpensive for the quality and variety of classes.

 big unnecessary expenses